 - Why we like it: It's rock-solid and the incline is very forgiving.

-- The catch: The steps are 6 inches high, which might be a stretch for very tiny or severely arthritic cats.
+- The catch: The steps are 6 inches high, which might be a stretch for very tiny or severely arthritic cats -- if yours hesitates at the bottom step, that "rise" is the reason.

 2. Armarkat Pet Steps (Foam)